charles-amali/SkillBoost-DataPipeline/README.md

 #  SkillBoost Analytics Platform

 A production-ready, cost-effective, and secure **batch analytics pipeline** built on AWS.
-This project ingests task performance data from a backend production database and automates ETL workflows into a dimensional data model ready for analytics with Power BI.
+This project ingests data from a backend production database and automates ETL workflows into a dimensional data model ready for analytics with Power BI.

 ---